ktprime/emhash/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest a feature for emhash
+about: Suggest a new feature or improvement for emhash
 title: "[FEATURE] "
-labels: feature
+labels: enhancement
 ---

-## Problem Statement
+## Feature Description
-A clear description of the problem this feature would solve.
+A clear description of the feature you'd like to see.

+## Motivation
+Why is this feature needed?
+What problem does it solve?

 ## Proposed Solution
-A clear description of the proposed feature.
+How do you envision this feature working?

 ## Alternatives Considered
-Any alternative solutions you've considered.
+Any alternative solutions or features you've considered.

 ## Additional Context
-Any other context, usage examples, or references.
+Any other context, screenshots, or references.